MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 The stream's time property when `FrozenWorld_Serialize_Gather()` is called directly controls what relative time (since last record) is encoded in the new record – it's best to keep the stream's time property always set to your scene's absolute runtime.

-After gathering data, repeatedly call `FrozenWorld_Serialize_Read()` to copy the serialized binary data of the record into a buffer provided by you, which you can then in turn output/write to wherever you want the recording stream to be physically stored (e.g. a file on disk or a network stream).
-While you're reading data you can check the stream's numBytesBuffered property to get an indication of how much more data there is at least left to be serialized for this record, which may be useful if you want to e.g. implement rotating size-limited recording files on your side.
+After gathering data, repeatedly call `FrozenWorld_Serialize_Read()` to copy the serialized binary data of the record into a buffer provided by you, which you can then in turn output/write to wherever you want the recording stream to be physically stored (for example, a file on disk or a network stream).
+While you're reading data you can check the stream's numBytesBuffered property to get an indication of how much more data there is at least left to be serialized for this record, which may be useful if you want to, for example, implement rotating size-limited recording files on your side.

 Reading serialized binary data by calling `FrozenWorld_Serialize_Read()` can be safely done in a background thread.
-Doing this can be very useful because it decouples your main thread that runs your scene from unpredictable I/O latencies that are hard to completely avoid when writing data to disk or over network.
+Asynchronous loading can be very useful because it decouples your main thread that runs your scene from unpredictable I/O latencies that are hard to completely avoid when writing data to disk or over network.

 You mustn't call `FrozenWorld_Serialize_Gather()` again before all data from the previous record has been read (it will signal an error if you do), but it is safe to simply skip a call to `FrozenWorld_Serialize_Gather()` if writing the previous record's data is still in progress in your background thread.
 This won't cause your saved recording to become inconsistent or lose data – it will only reduce the granularity of the recording in that instance.